No excuses for Pioli as Milan lose amid club chaos

 Kick-off between Parma and SPAL was delayed for over an hour as Italian authorities considered whether all Serie A games should be suspended amid the ongoing battle against the coronavirus outbreak.

-Milan was still unsure of the final decision when it left the training ground for an empty San Siro, with no fans allowed at any sporting event until 3 April.
+Milan were still unsure of the final decision when they left the training ground for an empty San Siro, with no fans allowed at any sporting event until April 3.

 "When we left our training ground on the bus to get here, Parma-SPAL had not yet kicked off and we didn't know if it was going to.
 Clearly, that wasn't helpful, but we were in the same situation as our opponents, so again, that cannot be used as an excuse.